 Call Charges to Cell Phones – Mexico once used two prefixes for calls to cell phones from landlines: 044 to dial a local area code cell phone and 045 to dial an out-of-area code cell phone.
-Since January 1, 2015 all call charges to cell phones are treated as local calls, so although the 045 prefix continues to work, it is charged as a local call, not a long distance call.
-If you see a 044 in front of a number you know this is a Mexican cell phone.
+Since January 1, 2015 all call charges to cell phones are treated as local calls, so although the 045 prefix is still used to dial cell phones from Mexican land lines, it is charged as a local call, not a long distance call.
+If you see a 044 or 045 prefix in front of a number you know this is a Mexican cell phone.
 See dialing cell phones, below.

 International Call Charges – International calls used to be expensive from land lines in Mexico.
 However, the advent of internet connections led to the widespread use of low cost alternatives (and other services like Skype and FaceTime which by-passed telephone lines completely).
 Today, telephone companies in Mexico include international calls from land lines as part of the telephony packages they sell and it’s very inexpensive to call to most (not all) countries from Mexico.